 - Perennial hibiscus: These are shrubs, which can range from smaller, dwarf varieties to large, tree-like bushes.
 The perennial hibiscus may be hardy or tropical, and include Rose of Sharon, scarlet swamp hibiscus, rose mallow, and confederate roses.
 They bloom from early summer to autumn or frost.

 The best location for a hibiscus plant is a sunny area with well-drained soil.
-Hibiscus requires six to eight hours of direct sun daily in order to thrive and also does very well in containers.
+Hibiscus requires six to eight hours of direct sun daily in order to thrive, and also does very well in containers.
 It requires temperatures above 50 degrees Fahrenheit.
 So, container growing indoors in the winter is also an option.
 Perennial hibiscus grows best in moist soil that never completely dries out (it requires a bit more water than tropical hibiscus).
 If you have a low spot in the garden, perennial hibiscus is an excellent bet for mid- to late-season color.

-How to plant hibiscus
+How to Fertilize Hibiscus

 Tropical hibiscus is a warm weather plant.
 Plant in spring, summer, or fall, spacing plants 4 to 6 feet apart.
 Dig a hole only as deep as the root ball and 2 to 3 times as wide.
 Carefully remove the hibiscus from its nursery container and put the bush in the planting hole.
 Backfill the planting hole halfway, and then water well to settle the plant and eliminate any air pockets.
 Finish filling the hole and pat down the soil gently.
 Apply PRO ORGANIC Tree & Shrub Food around the base of the plant, and then water again until the soil and PRO ORGANIC Tree & Shrub Food are well moistened.

-How to water hibiscus
+How to Water Hibiscus

 Hibiscus needs moist soil to grow and it can’t survive in wet soil.
 So, it needs to be well drained.
 If the plant is under-watered, then it is possible that the blooming process would stop, since this is a method to protect the roots of the plant.
 All hibiscus plants need to be watered twice a week for the first growing season and once a week during the second growing season and beyond.
-Tropical hibiscus plants that are planted in containers, they need to be kept moist all the time, you should water them 3 to 4 times a week.
+Tropical hibiscus plants that are planted in containers need to be kept moist all the time, so you should water them 3 to 4 times a week.

-How to fertilize hibiscus
+How to Fertilize Hibiscus

 Once hibiscus becomes established and growing rapidly, choosing the right plant food is the most important key to your growing success.
 Beginning a month after planting, feed every two weeks with PRO ORGANIC Tree & Shrub Food to promote colorful blooming and vigorous root growth.
 Also, spray with PRO ORGANIC All Purpose Spray directly onto their leaves, it will maximize the great result on color and cell development.
 This is called foliar feeding.